-Closest Support drive hike total Glacier / Tour Areas ပ် ਰ = \$ Remarks Breiðamerkurjökull (West) Höfn 1:30 0:10 1:40 Drivable almost all the way to edge of glacier.
-Breiðamerkurjökull (East) Höfn 1:15 0:45 2:00 Known to be drivable about 1km further from current road end point.
+Glacier / Tour Areas Closest Support drive hike total Remarks Breiðamerkurjökull (West) Höfn 1:30 0:10 1:40 Drivable almost all the way to edge of glacier ^C .
+Breiðamerkurjökull (East) Höfn 1:30 0:20 1:50 New track is drivable to within about 350m of the footbridge.
 Fall- & Virkisjökull Öræfi 0:15 0:15 0:30 Taking lower road to the edge of the moraine.
 Fláajökull (West) Höfn 0:45 0:45 1:30 Parking at Bólstaðafoss.
-Fastest access is by circling around the base of Hálslar, but may be difficult to navigate with a stretcher (two or three passages of moderate scrambling).
-Easiest (but longer) is straight north, going up along Bólstaðarfoss.
-Skálafells- & Sultartungnajökull Höfn 1:15 0:30 1:45 Best access is from either the end of the old road (east side, difficult and potential mud), or along F985.
+Fastest access is by circling around the base of Hálsar, but may be difficult to navigate with a stretcher (two or three passages of moderate scrambling).
+Easiest (but longer) is straight north, going up along Bólstaðafoss.
+Skálafells- & Sultartungnajökull Höfn 1:15 0:30 1:45 Best access is from either the end of the old road (east side, difficult and potential mud), or along F985 (steep but straightforward ac- cess down onto the glacier).

-Table 3.1: Approximate access times to the glacier edge of a selection of frequently accessed glaciers.
+TABLE 3.1: Approximate access times (in h:mm) to the edge of some frequently accessed glaciers.
 This list is subject to change as glaciers and access routes evolve.
 Drive and hike times assume winter conditions and carrying heavy/bulky loads for rescue ops.
 Extraction routes may be different and take longer to ensure safe and gentle transportation.

-Aie. suitably equipped Search & Rescue that can prepare and accomplish an extraction of an injured person
+^Aie. suitably equipped Search & Rescue that can prepare and accomplish an extraction of an injured person

-^BOne may reasonably up to another hour for reaching the incident site if it is higher up on the glacier
+^BOne may reasonably add up to another hour if the incident site is higher up on the glacier